casper-network/docs/source/docs/casper/resources/migrate.md

 pub fn get_messages(&self, from_index: Option<U128>, limit: Option<u64>) -> Vec<PostedMessage> { }
 ```

-The actual implementation of the functions may include the necessary parameters and logic based on the specific requirements of the contract.
+The actual implementation of the functions may include the necessary parameters and logic based on the contract's specific requirements.

 </TabItem>
 <TabItem value="Aptos" label="Aptos">